 If you smoke, stop for the longest duration possible before and after the operation.
 Ask your doctor about ways to quit.

 Take antibiotics only when your healthcare provider tells you to.
 Using antibiotics when they’re not needed can create germs that are harder to kill.
-Also, finish all your antibiotics, even if you feel better.
+Also, finish the entire prescription of your antibiotics, even if you feel better.

 Be sure healthcare workers clean their hands with plain soap and water or with an alcohol-based hand cleaner before and after caring for you.
 Don’t be afraid to remind them.

 After surgery, eat healthy foods.
 Care for your incision as directed by your doctor or nurse.